Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Showing all 7 results

-If you’re looking for one of my most sincere recommendations of the year, heed this: this is the Rose to have of all the ones I’ve tried so far.
-The newly released 2021 Effet Papillon Rose is off the charts.
+This one is always special, but might not be any better than the 2021 release.
+This Effet Papillon Rose is off the charts.
 Made 100% from Grenache (as many of the best Southern French Roses are, this is salmon in color.
 It boasts aromas of bright red and stone fruits, orange rinds and a hint of lemon zest.
 It’s incredibly smooth and dry, making it a great food wine– but this Rose is serious with depth and complexity, making it worthy of enjoying on its own.

 Winemaker Marjorie Gallet’s Effet Papillon Rouge is a terrific blend of Grenache, Syrah and Carignane, harvested from the iron rich soil just outside of Rivesaltes at the base of Pyrenees.
 This one is a vibrant wine, with aromas of wild black raspberries and sweet spices.
 The mid palate is rich and velvety, with a core of sweet black fruit that finishes fresh, long and silky.
 At the price, it’s one of the easier no-brainer case buys we offer.

-Just in time, we have the release of Vincent Ricard’s all-time great white wine bargain.
+Just in time, we got back Vincent Ricard’s all-time great white wine bargain.
 This is a crisp, clean and flat out delicious Loire Valley Sauvignon Blanc.
 The protege to the Silex-style of Dagueneau – who over the last 15 years has produced flawless and beloved white wines that at last count were on the wine lists of over 36 Michelin-starred restaurants.
 This is a great house white and one that can surely hold its own with just about everything on the table.